0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

-## L1 consensus contracts

-The group of consensus contracts deal with sequencing and verifying transaction batches.

-### `PolygonRollupBaseEtrog.sol`

-[PolygonRollupBaseEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/lib/PolygonRollupBaseEtrog.sol) is the base contract for rollups and validiums.

-### `PolygonZkEVMEtrog.sol`

-[https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/zkEVM/PolygonZkEVMEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/zkEVM/PolygonZkEVMEtrog.sol) is the rollup contract that inherits from the base contract that calls the `onSequenceBatches(...)` function on the `PolygonRollupManager.sol` contract.

-### `PolygonValidiumEtrog.sol`

-[PolygonValidiumEtrog.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol) is the validium contract that inherits from the base contract that calls the `onSequenceBatches(...)` function on the `PolygonRollupManager.sol` contract.

-### `PolygonRollupBaseEtrogNoGap.sol`

-### `PolygonValidiumStorageMigration.sol`
+---
+comments: true
+---

 ## L1 main contracts

 ### `PolygonRollupManager.sol`

-The [PolygonRollupManager.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonRollupManager.sol) contract is responsible for keeping track of and managing rollups.
+The [PolygonRollupManager.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonRollupManager.sol) contract is responsible for managing rollups.
 It also verifies batches.
 It creates and updates rollup stacks by storing hash-sequenced data as newly sequenced batches arrive.

-It is responsible for the verification workflow by supplying updated exit root data to the [[PolygonZkEVMGlobalExitRootV2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol)](#polygonzkevmglobalexitrootv2sol) contract.
+It is responsible for the verification workflow by supplying updated exit root data to the [PolygonZkEVMGlobalExitRootV2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol) contract.

 #### Key functionality